 As a mother, I can’t help but wonder how am I supposed to teach my son about these complex social issues.
 My son is half-American and half-Dutch and I can’t raise him completely isolated, far removed from the rest of the world.
-Several crucial questions arises:
+Several crucial questions arise:

 What is racism?

 The larger issue is the apparent gross misunderstanding of what “racism” is and how “racism” works.
-We can’t start labeling that Zwarte Piet is rascist (or has rascist elements) or isn’t rascist, without even discussing as a society what racism even means.
+We can’t start labeling that Zwarte Piet is rascist (or has rascist elements) or isn’t rascist, without discussing as a society what racism even means.